Social-Emotional Development: Stages, Strategies, and What Teachers Need to Know

 Bronfenbrenner (1979) said learners grow in connected systems.
 Family and school make up the microsystem.
 The mesosystem links these areas.
 The exosystem includes the wider community.
 Culture is the macrosystem (Bronfenbrenner, 1979).

-Bronfenbrenner's model (date not provided) says social-emotional support needs a full picture.
+Bronfenbrenner's ecological systems model (1979) says social-emotional support needs a full picture.
 Schools should not isolate themselves from families.
-Support learners' wellbeing by understanding home life.
-Check values and power to build inclusion.
+Support learners' wellbeing by understanding home life, transition pressure, values and power relationships.

 Transitions affect learners, causing stress when moving schools (Bronfenbrenner, 1979).
 Teachers can support learners' social-emotional growth by carefully managing these changes (Bowlby, 1969).